Senior Phase

 Once the idea is finalised, teams send it to us in storyboard form.
 Storyboard templates are available for download in the Downloads dropdown section below, with guidance on storyboarding in the Tutorials section.

-All entries should be submitted to SCILT by Friday 6 December 2024.
+All entries should be submitted by email to SCILT by Friday 19 June 2026.

 Phase 2: Filmmaking workshop